kushdua/ece1778-nopainapp/README.md

 9 Settings :
 AYA can customize/personalize their health condition (used for health education modules) and time of recurring (i.e. daily) surveys in NOpain.
 All settings are linked to the user account, and stored locally in a database.

+Future Work

+1. Polish user-interface.
+Some undesirable features of the interface should be refined (e.g., spacing of selectable pain management recommendations).
+To improve the user experience, the interface and functionality (corner cases) should be polished/refined.

+2. User-centred usability testing.
+User-centred testing is necessary to develop an app that is well-used.
+Conducting usability testing with AYA would allow us to: (1) change functionalities, (2) refine the design and interface, (3) ensure NOpain is understandable and (4) reveal and address NOpain technical issues.

+3. Effectiveness testing.
+To be adopted by patients and clinicians on a wide-scale, rigorous testing (i.e., a randomized control trial) is necessary to establish NOpain’s clinical effectiveness.

+4. Integration with hospital databases.
+Ideally, data generated through the use of NOpain would be integrated with an AYA’s electronic medical record to streamline care and communication across healthteams.
+However, this poses several changes including better securing of data stored on the phone, as well as potential security audits and verifications.